winston/Conference_Planning_Playbook/README.md

 and mainly details his process and experience in executing the conference.

 RedDotRubyConf (RDRC) started in 2011 and is held annually in Singapore.
 It is South East Asia's biggest Ruby conference.
-Every year, RDRC brings 350+ Rubyists of all levels together for an intimate sharing of the latest technical knowledge.
+Every year, RDRC brings about 350 Rubyists of all levels together for an intimate sharing of the latest technical knowledge.

 Past speakers of RDRC includes Matz, Koichi Sasada, Jim Weirich, Aaron Patterson, Linda Liukas, Laurent Sansonetti and many more: